rigred/sandsifter-tests/README.md

 # sandsifter-tests
 A repository of result for runs of sandsifter on various x86 CPU's

+## Alert
+Due to a recently found fault in the way the injector was compiled all but two test results stopped prematurely at the below instructions:
+ * 660f1fff
+ * 660f8fff000000

+> This primarily affected Intel CPU's - this means that all Intel CPU submissions would have to be retested.
+The old results can be found in the invalid_tests branch.

 ## Pull Requests with your logs welcome!

 Make sure your submissions are compressed with